 The new priorities have been created by a coalition of 21 organisations known as the Leadership Alliance for the Care of Dying People (LACPD), of which CQC is a part of.
 The priorities form part of the Alliance’s overall response – called One Chance to Get it Right – to an independent review of the LCP led by Baroness Neuberger.

 Our thematic activity programme gives us the opportunity to develop our understanding of joined up, integrated end of life care as people experience it, and to understand why particular groups of people have a less positive experience.
 The work will bring together existing sources of evidence about quality of care and geographical variations, as well as using the findings of our own inspections of end of life care in different types of service.

-The findings will be published in the Spring of 2015.
+The findings will be published in the Autumn of 2015.

-The full scope of the work is available below.
+The overview of the project is available below.

 - Last updated: